 As well as your guitar, you might also want to seriously consider investing in:

-- A strap so that you have the option of playing while standing up, as well as seated.
+- A strap - This will provide you with the option of playing your guitar while standing up, as well as seated.

-- A pickup can make electronically amplifying your instrument relatively easy, enabling you to play larger and noisier venues, record your guitar without needing a microphone, and be able to use effects pedals.
+- A pickup - This makes electronically amplifying your instrument relatively easy, enabling you to play larger and noisier venues.
+It also means that you can record your guitar without the need for a microphone.
+A pickup also facilitates the use of effects pedals.

 © 2012 Paul Goodman